ParticlePeter/Erupted-V2/README.md

 Steps to follow:

-1. Import vulkan lib loader via `import erupted.vulkan_lib_loader;`.
+1. import vulkan lib loader via `import erupted.vulkan_lib_loader;`.
-2. Call `loadGlobalLevelFunctions()` (and check the result!) to load the following functions:
+2. call `loadGlobalLevelFunctions()` (and check the result!) to load the following functions:
 	* `vkGetInstanceProcAddr`
 	* `vkCreateInstance`
 	* `vkEnumerateInstanceExtensionProperties`
 	* `vkEnumerateInstanceLayerProperties`

-	If success (result == true) skip to step 5.
+	if the call was successful (returns true), skip to 5.
-3. On failure, get a pointer to the `vkGetInstanceProcAddr` through platform-specific means (e.g. loading the Vulkan shared library manually, or `glfwGetInstanceProcAddress` [if using GLFW3 >= v3.2 with DerelictGLFW3 >= v3.1.0](https://github.com/ParticlePeter/ErupteD-GLFW)).
+3. on failure, get a pointer to the `vkGetInstanceProcAddr` through platform-specific means (e.g. loading the Vulkan shared library manually, or `glfwGetInstanceProcAddress` [if using GLFW3 >= v3.2 with DerelictGLFW3 >= v3.1.0](https://github.com/ParticlePeter/ErupteD-GLFW)).
-4. Call `loadGlobalLevelFunctions(getInstanceProcAddr)`, where `getInstanceProcAddr` is the address of the loaded `vkGetInstanceProcAddr` function.
+4. call `loadGlobalLevelFunctions(getInstanceProcAddr)`, where `getInstanceProcAddr` is the address of the loaded `vkGetInstanceProcAddr` function.
 This loads the same functions as described in step 2.
-5. Create a `VkInstance` using the above functions.
+5. create a `VkInstance` using the above functions.
-6. Call `loadInstanceLevelFunctions(VkInstance)` to load additional `VkInstance` related functions.
+6. call `loadInstanceLevelFunctions(VkInstance)` to load additional `VkInstance` related functions.
 Get information about available physical devices (e.g. GPU(s), APU(s), etc.) and physical device related resources (e.g. Queue Families, Queues per Family, etc.)
-7. Now three options are available to acquire a logical device and device resource related functions:
+7. three options are available to acquire a logical device and device resource related functions:
-	* Call `loadDeviceLevelFunctions(VkInstance)`, the acquired functions call indirectly through the `VkInstance` and will be internally dispatched to various devices by the implementation
+	* call `loadDeviceLevelFunctions(VkInstance)`, the acquired functions call indirectly through the `VkInstance` and will be internally dispatched to various devices by the implementation
-	* Call `loadDeviceLevelFunctions(VkDevice)`, the acquired functions call directly the `VkDevice` and related resources.
+	* call `loadDeviceLevelFunctions(VkDevice)`, the acquired functions call directly the `VkDevice` and related resources.
 This path is faster, skips one indirection, but is useful only in a single physical device environment.
 Calling the same function with another `VkDevice` will overwrite all the previously fetched function
-	* Create a DispatchDevice with Vulkan functions as members kind of namespaced, see [DispatchDevice](https://github.com/ParticlePeter/ErupteD#dispatchdevice)
+	* create a DispatchDevice with Vulkan functions as members kind of namespaced, see [DispatchDevice](https://github.com/ParticlePeter/ErupteD#dispatchdevice)

-Examples can be found in the `examples` directory, and run with `dub run erupted:examplename`
+Examples for checking instnace and device layers as well as device creation can be found in the `examples` directory, and run with `dub run erupted:examplename`.
+Examples found in 'examples/platform' directory are just explenatory and cannot be build or run (see [Platform Extensions](https://github.com/ParticlePeter/Erupted-V2#platform-extensions))

 C vs D API
 --------------